-It’s worth mentioning coupon rate just to say that it shouldn’t be confused with the interest rates that determines bond prices.
+It’s worth mentioning coupon rate just to say that it shouldn’t be confused with the interest rates that determine bond prices.
 The rates that impact prices are the market interest rates.
 A bond’s coupon rate is set in its initial terms.

 How Duration Impacts Your Portfolio

 The duration of a bond tells you how sensitive that bond’s price is to changes in interest rates.
 Duration is represented in years and a higher duration means the bond has a higher sensitivity to interest rate changes.
-Duration is important because it helps you assess the risk that your adding to your investment portfolio if you buy a certain bond.
-More generally, it also helps you determine whether or not a bond or bond fund is a good fit in your investing plan.
+Duration is important because it helps you assess the risk that you’re adding to your investment portfolio if you buy a certain bond.
+More generally, it also helps you determine whether or not a bond or bond fund is a good fit for your investing plan.

 Tips to Help You Invest for Retirement